delaney-data/PowerShellBulkNewFolders/README.md

 <img src="https://i.imgur.com/uEZGYaF.png" height="80%" width="80%" alt="PowerShell Steps"/>
 <br />
 <br />
 Next, change directory.
-The PowerShell window may open with you in the USER folder by default. <br>You’ll need to change cirectory (cd) to the file location you want the folders to go:<br/><br>
+The PowerShell window may open with you in the USER folder by default. <br>You’ll need to change directory (cd) to the file location you want the folders to go:<br/><br>
 <img src="https://i.imgur.com/kUxCUXi.png" height="80%" width="80%" alt="PowerShell Steps"/>
 <br />
 <br />